betrusted-io/xous-book/src/ch07-03-nonsynchronizing.md

 ```

 ## Memory Pattern
-A memory non-synchronizing call has the following characterisics:
+A memory non-synchronizing call has the following characteristics:

 - Messages are sent in blocks rounded up to the nearest 4096-byte page size
 - Caller does not block